dejimenez21/DDD.Foundation/Readme.md

-# Djimenez.DDD.Foundation
+# DDD Foundation
-Djimenez.DDD.Foundation is a NuGet package providing a set of foundational classes for implementing Domain-Driven Design (DDD).
+A NuGet package providing a set of foundational classes for implementing Domain-Driven Design (DDD).
 The package includes base classes for Entities, Value Objects, and Enumerations.
 It also introduces a mechanism for error handling through the Result and Error classes.